adjust/android_sdk/README.md

 - `String timestamp` timestamp from the server.
 - `String adid` a unique device identifier provided by adjust.
 - `String eventToken` the event token, if the package tracked was an event.
-- `JSONObject jsonResponse` the json object with the reponse from the server.
+- `JSONObject jsonResponse` the JSON object with the reponse from the server.

-The extra parameter in `failureResponseData` is currently only `boolean willRetry` and it indicates whether the package will try to be send again to the server.
+Currently, the extra parameter in `failureResponseData` is only `boolean willRetry`, which indicates there will be an attempt to resend the package at a later time.

 ### 17. Disable tracking